stuaxo/PygletWidget/README.md

 Usage
 --------
-Here is a simple example:
+Here is an example for PySide from the examples/ folder:

 ```python
 import pyglet